-The positive tissue control stained with CONFIRM anti-PR (1E2) antibody should be examined first to ascertain that all reagents are functioning properly.
+The positive tissue control stained with CONFIRM anti-ER (SP1) antibody should be examined first to ascertain that all reagents are functioning properly.
 The presence of a brown (3,3' diaminobenzidine tetrachloride, DAB) reaction product within the target cells' nuclei is indicative of positive reactivity.
-An example of a tissue that may be used as a positive control is a known weakly positive breast carcinoma, e.g. \geq 1%.
-Nuclei of the tumor cells should be positive.
-It is imperative that only nuclear staining be considered positive if a false positive interpretation is to be avoided.
+An example of a tissue that may be used as a positive control is a known weakly positive breast carcinoma, e.g., $\geq 1\%$ in which nuclei of the tumor cells should be positive.
 Normal human endometrium may also be used.
-In normal endometrium, PR staining is seen in nuclei of the endometrial glands and stroma.
+In normal endometrium, ER staining is seen in nuclei of the endometrial glands and stroma.
 If the positive tissue controls fail to demonstrate appropriate positive staining, any results with the test specimens should be considered invalid.